TykTechnologies/tyk/docs/plugins/go-development-flow.md

 The Gateway uses `-trimpath` to clear local build environment details from the binary, and it must in turn be used for the plugin build as well.
 The use of the flag increases compatibility for plugins.

-For more detailed restrictions, please see [Debuggin Go Plugins](debugging-go-plugins.md).
+For more detailed restrictions, please see [Debugging Go Plugins](debugging-go-plugins.md).